Letter to the Editor: Lessons from Hong Kong

 The current protests in Hong Kong began with the aim to oppose the introduction of an extradition law amendment bill.
 If enacted, the bill would let Hong Kong authorities detain and extradite criminal fugitives who are wanted in territories, such as Taiwan and mainland China, with which Hong Kong does not currently have extradition agreements.
 Many were concerned that the bill would subject Hong Kong residents and visitors to Beijing’s jurisdiction, undermining the region’s autonomy and civil liberties.
 As the protests progressed, the protesters laid out five key demands, which include investigation into alleged police misconduct and resumption of democratic reforms.
 The U.S. House of Representatives recently passed the Hong Kong Human Rights and Democracy Act in light of these political developments.

 The rule of law and human rights are imperative to Hong Kong, just as continued order and prosperity.
-Clearly, demonstrations are far more powerful when they are peaceful.
+The demonstrations have far greater power when they are peaceful.
 That some protesters have resorted to violence can only be condemned, as must excessive force used by the police.
 To both protesters and police alike, radical violent methods do not help mitigate differences or resolve controversy.
 The Beijing authorities and Hong Kong government should respond to the protesters’ legitimate calls for democracy.
 Peaceful communication and dialogue serve the better course towards reconciliation and stability.